Global in Time Estimates for Multi-phase Muskat Problem: Linear Estimate

 Here $T_{k,j}$ denotes the linear operator and can be written explicitly as below

 The remaining terms are nonlinear, and we treat them as perturbative terms by recalling \eqref{eq_notation_Delta}

 for $k\neq j$ and

-In the argument below, we omit the time variable $t$ whenever no confusion arise, for simplicity.
-We now study the linearized system in Fourier space, since the linear operator can be expressed as a Fourier multiplier.
+In the argument below, we omit the time variable $t$ whenever no confusion is incurred, for simplicity.
+We now study the linearized system in the Fourier space, since the linear operator can be expressed as a Fourier multiplier.
 In particular we have

 Therefore we are ready to write the system in Fourier space as

 with the definition of linear matrix $A(\xi)$ in \eqref{def matrix A}.
 The nonlinear term $\vec{N}(x,t)=(N_1,\dots,N_n)^T(x,t)$ is defined as